Matrix Fej\'er-Riesz type theorem for a union of an interval and a point: Introduction

 The \emph{natural} description is a special case of saturated descriptions.
 Thus Theorem \ref{thm:Zal16} states that except for the two unresolved cases \ref{conj:case-1} and \ref{conj:case-2}, the natural description is the best possible in terms of saturation of matrix quadratic module and preordering.
 It was conjectured in \cite{Zal16} that for cases \ref{conj:case-1} and \ref{conj:case-2}, the matrix preordering is saturated for the natural description and every $p\ge 1$.

 When the preordering is not saturated for any valid description, there is a weaker characterization with denominators \cite[Theorem D]{Zal16}.
 It turns out that by an appropriate substitution of variables, both unresolved cases \ref{conj:case-1} and \ref{conj:case-2} above are equivalent.
-Moreover, they are equivalent to the case of a union of a compact interval and a point, where the degrees in the algebraic certificate of positivity are bounded by the degree of the given psd matrix polynomial.
-Let us explain.
-After applying a suitable substitution of the variables $\phi$, a union of an unbounded interval and a point $K$ becomes a union of a compact interval and a point $\phi(K)$, while the given matrix polynomial $F$, psd on $K$, becomes a matrix polynomial $G=\phi(F)$, psd on $\phi(K)$.
+Moreover, they are equivalent to the case of a union of a compact interval and a point, where the degrees in the algebraic certificate of positivity are bounded by the degree of the given positive semidefinite matrix polynomial. \CB{The details of these claims are presented in Section \ref{sec:psatze-one-unbounded-interval}; here, we only outline the basic idea.} After applying a suitable substitution of the variables $\phi$, a union of an unbounded interval and a point $K$ becomes a union of a compact interval and a point $\phi(K)$, while the given matrix polynomial $F$, positive semidefinite on $K$, becomes a matrix polynomial $G=\phi(F)$, positive semidefinite on $\phi(K)$.
 By the form of the polynomials in the natural description of $K$, it is clear the bounds on the degrees of the summands in the representation of $F$ as an element of the matrix preordering are bounded by the degree of $F$ and hence the same is true for the corresponding representation of $G$ on $\phi(K)$.
 Conversely, any representation of $G$ as an element of the matrix preordering corresponding to the natural description of $\phi(K)$, yields a representation of $F$ as an element of the matrix preordering corresponding to the natural description of $K$ only if the degrees of summands are bounded by the degree of $G$.
 Otherwise non-trivial denominators would be present in the representation.
-See also Remark \ref{rem:equivalences} for more details.